The Voice of the Violin (film)

-The Voice of the Violin is a 1909 short drama film directed by D. W. Griffith.
+The Voice of the Violin is a 1909 American silent short drama film directed by D. W. Griffith.
 It is preserved from a paper print at the Library of Congress and a 35 mm print at the George Eastman Museum.
 Arthur V. Johnson is a musician, who makes a living with classes of violin.
 He and his student Marion Leonard like each other a lot, but she rejects him for being too poor for her.
 He then decides to join a communist group and fight for equality of all.
 Right away, he draws a lot to plant the next bomb in a rich man's house.
 With the plot under way, he realizes that this is the home of his love interest, and he desperately tries to prevent the bomb from exploding.